peterjaric/rayter/README.md

 **score_type lowscore** means that in this game the goal is to have as low score as possible.
-The options for **score_type** are **lowscore** and **highscore**, and the latter is the default (if not type is specified).
+The options for **score_type** are **lowscore** and **highscore**, and the latter is the default (if score_typ isn't specified).

 Number of whitespace characters doesn't matter.